 PCG 611.
 Supervised Practice in Guidance Services.
 (3).
-Prerequisites, PCG 612 and permission of instructor, which must be obtained by the end of the fifth week of the preceding quarter.
+Prerequisite, PCG 612 and permission of instructor.
 PCG majors engage in guidance activities under supervision of one or more staff members.

 PCG 612.
 Introductory Supervised Practice in Counseling.
 (5).
-Prerequisites, PCG 607 or PCG 707 and permission of counseling coordinator.
+Prerequisite, PCG 707 or PCG 507 and permission of instructor.
 Supervised experience in counseling and interview analysis.
 Process analysis involves use of typescripts, audio and video tapes, feedback from clients and supervisors, and weekly seminars.
 Minimum of 18 clock hours required each week.

+of 18 clock hours required each week.
 PCG 613.
 Supervised Practice in Counseling With Children.
 (3).
-Prerequisites, PCG 612, and permission of instructor, which must be obtained by the end of the fifth week of the preceding quarter.

-Supervised experiences in counseling with

-school-age children, concentrating in elementary schools.
+Prerequisite, PCG 612, permission of instructor.
+Supervised experiences in counseling with schoolage children, concentrating in elementary schools.
+Review of audio and videotapes and supervisor feedback are used to improve counseling effectiveness.

 PCG 614.
 Supervised Practice in Counseling with Youth and/or Adults.
 (3).
-Prerequisites, PCG 612, and permission of instructor, which must be obtained by the end of the fifth week of the preceding quarter.
+Prerequisite, PCG 612, permission of instructor.
 Supervised experiences in counseling junior and senior high students and adults.
+Review of audio and videotapes and supervisor feedback are used to improve counseling effectiveness.

 PCG 615.
 Career Development Theories.

 (3).
 Analysis of present and emerging theories of career development.
 Relationship of factors influencing career decisions and general human growth and development; design of models of career development.
 PCG 616.
 Career Guidance, Counseling and Placement.
 (4).
-Methods and techniques in career guidance, counseling and placement; experience in use of techniques; relationship of theoretical constructs to counselor behavior and delivery of guidance, counseling and placemen services.
+Methods and techniques in career guidance, counseling and placement; experience in use of techniques; relationship of theoretical constructs to counseling and placemen guidance, counseling and placemen services.

 PCG 617.
 Play Therapy.
 (4).
 Prerequisites, PCG 612 and permission of instructor.
 For PCG majors.
-Theoretical basis for play therapy, practice in play therapy under staff supervision
+Theoretical basis for play therapy; practice in play therapy under staff supervision.